How much can I borrow?

 Commercial bridging loans are usually available up to a maximum of 75% of the property’s value.
-Our minimum loan is only £25,000 and we don’t have a strict maximum loan, meaning we can fund practically any loan.
+Our minimum loan is only £25,000 and we don’t have a strict maximum, meaning we can fund practically any loan.

 Commercial bridging lenders tend to price each loan on risk.
 They will look at the type of property, location and you as the client.
 The best rates usually start at around 0.65% per month for full commercial property and 0.55% for semi-commercial.

-As a guide, an interest rate of 1% per month is a good benchmark.
-For a riskier deal, such as an unusual property or a client with heavy adverse credit, rates will be around 1% – 1.75% per month.
+As a guide, an interest rate of 0.9% per month is a good benchmark.
+For a riskier application, such as an unusual property or a client with heavy adverse credit, rates will be around 1% – 1.5% per month.

-Most lenders charge a lender fee, usually 2% of the loan amount.
+Most lenders charge an arrangement fee, usually 2% of the loan amount.
 In some cases, they also charge an exit fee.
 This tends to be 1% of the loan amount, or one month’s interest.
 These fees can usually be added to the loan.

 We can complete commercial bridging loans the same day, if all information, including the valuation and legal pack is completed and satisfactory.